ubeydeozdmr/ubeydeozdmr/README.md

  # 👋 Welcome
 Welcome to my GitHub profile!
 I'm Ubeyde.
-I have been interested in coding since high school and I am currently studying preparatory at Uskudar University.
-I'm currently learning JavaScript.
+I have been interested in coding since high school and I am currently studying preparatory at Uskudar University and learning JavaScript.
  ## 👀 You can look at...
  - [ubeydeozdmr.github.io (Website)](https://ubeydeozdmr.github.io) My website template
  - [ubeydeozdmr.github.io (Source Code)](https://github.com/ubeydeozdmr/ubeydeozdmr.github.io) Source codes of my website template
  - [PokedexBot](https://github.com/ubeydeozdmr/PokedexBot) A bot for Telegram, made with the telegraf.js npm package and showing you pokemon picture and information.
- - [ROMsForLaurelSprout](https://github.com/ubeydeozdmr/ROMsForLaurelSprout) This application contains ROM download & community links and installation & XDA explanations made for Mi A3 phones.
+ - [ROMsForLaurelSprout](https://github.com/ubeydeozdmr/ROMsForLaurelSprout) This winforms application contains ROM download & community links and installation & XDA explanations made for Mi A3 phones.
- - [Kronometre](https://github.com/ubeydeozdmr/Kronometre) A simple stopwatch app.
- - [MovableArrow](https://github.com/ubeydeozdmr/MovableArrow) A console application where you can move the arrow in the middle with the arrow keys.
+ - [MovableArrow](https://github.com/ubeydeozdmr/movable-arrow) A console application where you can move the arrow in the middle with the arrow keys.
- - [All Repositories](https://github.com/ubeydeozdmr?tab=repositories) The above were my featured projects.
  ## 📫 You can contact me
  - ![Email](./assets/gmail.png) [Email](mailto:ubeydeozdmr@gmail.com)
  - ![Twitter](./assets/twitter.png) [Twitter](https://twitter.com/ubeydeozdmr)